Skip to content

 5 Ways to Increase Mental Processing Speed

 People can’t seem to agree on much these days, from what to watch on Netflix to what’s a healthy diet, but there’s one thing nearly everyone has in common: fatigue.
-We’re all tired, mentally, as well as physically, and it’s taking its toll on our processing speed and thus on our personal and professional lives.
+We’re all mentally and physically tired, and it’s taking its toll on our processing speed and thus on our personal and professional lives.
 Let’s change that; here’s a post on how to increase our mental processing speed.

-If you want to build a successful career, get through school, or run a business, you probably won’t be able to limit mentally-draining tasks or avoid making tough decisions.
-Still, you can take steps to keep your mind as focused and sharp as possible in spite of the challenges it faces so that you have the superhuman processing speed.
+If you want to build a successful career, get through school, or run a business, you probably won’t be able to limit mentally draining tasks or avoid making tough decisions.
+Still, you can take steps to keep your mind as focused and sharp as possible despite the challenges it faces so that you have superhuman processing speed.

 It’s not that challenging, really… In a world where everyone is so disengaged and distracted, getting slightly healthier, stronger, and faster will make you look like you have the mental processing speed of a demi-god in comparison.